 Sewing for good

-A hot topic for this year’s show is sustainability.
+A hot topic in 2020 was sustainability and we expect that it will be important in the 2021 series too.
 “We’ve always taken great pains to point out to people that textile has real value,” explains judge Patrick Grant.
 “Pieces of clothing ought to have as long a life as they possibly can.
 If that means they’re worn out but the textile still has life, take that textile and reuse that.
 That’s the most important thing we can all do.
 Keep our clothes for longer, and when they wear out, don’t throw it away, just find a new use for it.”

 As well as increasing awareness about the work that goes into making garments, the show also motivates people to take up, or get back into, the hobby of dressmaking.
 “People who watch the show are encouraged to make things themselves rather than going to a cheap shop and going mad buying things they’re never ever going to wear,” says Esme.
 “When making things yourself, who you are comes out in them, so it’s expressing yourself as well, and things have a more sentimental value.”